 Patients with a Borrelia miyamotoi infection may have a fever, chills, muscle aches, fatigue, joint pain and headaches.
 Some patients also report that their fever comes and goes (relapsing fever).
 Patients with a Borrelia miyamotoi infection do not often have a rash, unlike patients with Lyme disease.

 A Borrelia miyamotoi infection can be diagnosed with the help of a blood test.
 Laboratory tests for infection are not as widely available as tests for other tickborne diseases, but they are offered by some commercial laboratories.

 Tests used to diagnose an infection with Borrelia burgdorferi, the bacteria that causes Lyme disease, cannot be used to diagnose a Borrelia miyamotoi infection.

 Borrelia miyamotoi infections have been successfully treated with a 2 to 4 week course of doxycycline.
 Other antibiotics have also been used to treat this illness.

-In Vermont and other parts of the northeastern United States, Borrelia miyamotoi is likely transmitted to humans by the bite of an infected blacklegged tick (Ixodes scapularis).
+In Vermont and other parts of the northeastern United States, Borrelia miyamotoi is transmitted to humans by the bite of infected blacklegged ticks (Ixodes scapularis).
 This is the same tick that transmits Lyme disease, anaplasmosis, babesiosis and Powassan virus.

 The Vermont Department of Health is also working with other state health departments and federal partners to collect and share information on Borrelia miyamotoi infections.
 These joint efforts are designed to help assess the public health impact of this disease and identify potential surveillance methods.